-After the leak checking and pump down, shut off the hand wheels, disconnect the center hose from the pump and connect it to the refrigerant supply.
-Vent the hose from can tap (refrigerant supply) to the gauge body (See; "Venting the Charge Hose").
+After the "Evacuation Leak Test" and pump down shut off the hand wheels, disconnect the center hose from the pump and connect it to the refrigerant supply.
+Vent the hose from can tap (refrigerant supply) to the gauge body.
 With the refrigerant can (12 oz) in the inverted (liquid) position, open the discharge hand wheel valve and feed in about 1/2 of a can of refrigerant (6 to 8 ounces).
-Close the valve and begin an inspection of all the connections in the system.
-Proceed to leak checking.
+Close the hand wheel and begin an inspection of all the connections in the system.